Bolton v Mahadeva

-Bolton v Mahadeva [1972] 2 All ER 1322 is an English contract law case, concerning substantial performance of an obligation.
+Bolton v Mahadeva [1972] EWCA Civ 5 is an English contract law case concerning substantial performance of an obligation.

 Facts

 Mr Walter Charles Bolton installed central heating for £560 in Mr T Mahadeva’s house.
-It was too cold, the heat came unevenly and it all gave off fumes.
+Mahadeva alleged that the house was too cold, the heat was delivered and the system all gave off fumes.
 Bolton refused to correct it, which would cost £174.
 Mahadeva refused to pay any money at all.
 Bolton sued.

 The Brentford Deputy County Court judge, Sir Graeme Finlay, held that the contract price needed to be paid, minus a sum for the cost of putting the heating system right (a total of £446, including labour).

 Judgment

 Sachs LJ held that Bolton was entitled to nothing because there had been no substantial performance at all.
 At 1015 he said, ‘It is not merely that so very much of the work was shoddy, but it is the general ineffectiveness of it for its primary purpose that leads me to that conclusion.’